Alxfndz/Alxfndz/README.md

 #### -🎓📊 I'm an undergraduate Economics student at Florida State Universty.🏹

-#### -💻💹 I am passionate about all things Data, Volatility, Combat Sports and Capital Markets.
+#### -💻💹 I am passionate about all things Data, Volatility, Sports Analytics and Capital Markets.

 #### -📈🧮 Currently pursuing opportunities in Data Science & Fintech.